 Welcome from the Director

-WCPR continues to grow along with county population and now manages 34 properties.
-These include full-service recreation centers in the county’s five largest towns: Franklin, Brentwood, Fairview, Spring Hill and Nolensville; parks including Timberland, a rustic, outdoor park on the historic Natchez Trace Parkway; indoor soccer arenas and numerous community soccer, baseball and softball complexes.
-In June 2017, we opened two wonderful additions to our Academy Park campus in the heart of Franklin.
-The Enrichment Center at Academy Park provides programs and activities for all ages, with a special emphasis on our active senior population.
-The adjoining Performing Arts Center is a state-of-the-art theatre, available for rental by community groups and performers.
+WCPR continues to grow along with county population and now manages 30+ properties.
+These include full-service recreation centers in the county’s five largest towns: Franklin, Brentwood, Fairview, Spring Hill and Nolensville; parks including Timberland, a rustic, outdoor park on the historic Natchez Trace Parkway; splash parks; indoor soccer arenas; numerous community soccer, baseball and softball complexes and fields and the Williamson County Enrichment Center and Performing Arts Center at Academy Park, in the heart of Franklin.

-This is YOUR department-a public service of Williamson County government.
+A public service of Williamson County Government, the Parks and Recreation department belongs to every Williamson County resident.
 Everyone is welcome to use our facilities and attend our classes and events at a minimal cost.
-Please take advantage of our website to find and register for all the many programs and events that WCPR has to offer!
+Please take advantage of our website and other online resources to find and register for all the many programs and events that WCPR has to offer!

 Gordon Hampton, Director